Ecosystem Integration

 Enable automatic backups |

-If Heimdall’s DB doesn’t exist, Odin falls back to its own settings table
+If Heimdall’s database doesn’t exist or can’t be opened, Odin falls back to